adamse/algorithms-course/ass.md

 ## Exchange argument

 Have your solution $S$, according to some greedy criterion, an arbitrary solution $O$.
-If $S\neq O$ then there must be inversion (show what inversion is).
+If $S \neq O$ then there must be inversion (show what inversion is).
 Show that you can swap the inversion in $O$ and not make $O$ a worse solution.

 Argument: if we swap all such inversions in $O$ we will have $S$ and thus $S$ is no worse than an arbitrary solution and is therefore optimal.

+Exchange argument used when a solution is an ordering.

 ## Stays ahead argument